-You may be given an adjusted offer of entry if you meet specific widening participation criteria as outlined in our contextual admissions policy.
-Click here for further information about our entry requirements and admissions policies.
+You may be given an adjusted offer of entry if you meet our specified minimum entry requirements within our widening participation criteria, and outlined in our Contextual Admissions Policy.
+Click here for further information about our entry requirements and admissions policies

 BCC including English or a literary subject*

 Irish Leaving Certificate

 Grades H2, H2, H3, H3 at Higher Level including English or a Literary subject*

 Minimum grades DMM (Distinction, Merit, Merit) in a relevant subject.

 Award of Diploma with 28 points overall with three HL subjects at grades 6, 5, 4 including English or a Literary subject* at minimum grade 5.

 Pass HNC Social Science/Policing Studies/Legal Services with B in the graded unit for year 1 entry.

 T Level must be completed in a Literary subject or A Level Literary subject may be required.
 Please contact email@example.com to check if you meet the subject specific requirements.

 *Modern Studies, History, Geography, Psychology, Sociology, RMPS or A Level Government and Politics.